 - To make agreed-upon repairs, decorations, alterations, or improvements

 - To show the unit to prospective tenants or buyers

 - To show the unit to contractors, repairmen, or mortgagees

 Can a Tenant Deny a Landlord Entry?

-Alabama code defines the methods by which a landlord can enter a tenant’s unit and the reasons the landlord can do so.
-Therefore, there are situations when a tenant must allow the landlord to gain access to their unit and there are situations when a tenant can deny a landlord entry into their unit.
+There are situations when a tenant must allow the landlord to gain access to their unit, and there are situations when a renter can deny a landlord entry.

-- Deny Entry: If the landlord did not give proper notice, is attempting to enter the unit to harass the tenant, or wants to access the unit for a reason that is not lawfully allowed, the tenant can deny the landlord entry into their unit.
+A tenant can deny entry if the landlord didn't give proper notice, arrives at some unreasonable hour, is attempting to enter the unit to harass the renter, or wants to access the unit for a reason that's not lawfully allowed.

 Remedies for Abuse of Access

-- Landlord: If a tenant unlawfully denies a landlord access to his or her unit, the landlord can obtain injunctive relief from the court to gain access or can elect to terminate the rental agreement.
-The landlord may also be awarded actual damages.
+A landlord can obtain injunctive relief from a court as well to gain access when a tenant unlawfully denies entry, or landlords can elect to terminate their rental agreements.
+The landlord might also be awarded actual damages.